shadadu/hackathon_space_effector/README.md

 3. Improve intercept planning/metrics from proximity to contact and grasping.

 # Perfomance Update
-Currently MoveIt's internal motion planners, OOMPL, are able to reach within 0.15cm of the end-effetor goal, while the basic implementation of DGM comes within 0.3-0.35cm of end-effector goal.
-DGM currently uses a small network, and only the Value function loss.
+Currently MoveIt's internal motion planners, OOMPL, are able to reach within proximity tolerances of the end-effector goal, while the initial basic implementation of DGM (using a simple network) wasn't reaching the proximity tolerances.
+Since then, the Value Network has been updated to the DGM Layer recommended by the original DGM authors.
+Cost functions are being experimented with velocity and joint position costs before the next rollout or inference benchmarks.

 The Value function V(q, g, t, T) is the Euclidean distance from goal g to the current location q at time t and time limit T.
 Minimizing the value function in the subsequent time steps brings the end-effector closer to the end goal.
 Current solver uses the Riccati solution of the HJB formulation to compute the control velocities u*.
 A neural network (DGMValueNet) is trained on